 The samples are usually taken from the back of the hip (pelvic) bone while you lie on your stomach.
 The area is numbed and a needle is used to draw up a small amount of liquid bone marrow (this is the bone marrow aspiration).
 After that needle is removed, a slightly larger needle is moved through the bone to remove a small sliver of bone and marrow (this is the bone marrow biopsy).
 After the biopsy is done, pressure will be put on the site to help prevent bleeding.
 You will likely feel a brief, sharp pain with the aspiration, but only pressure with the biopsy.

 A doctor with special training looks at the bone marrow under a microscope to see if leukemia is present and if it is, what kind of leukemia it is.
 Sometimes special tests that look at the cells (and even their DNA) are needed to help the doctor decide which type of leukemia a person has.
 You might hear some of the following terms used: cytochemistry, flow cytometry, cytogenetics, PCR, and FISH.
 These are complex medical and chemical tests.
 Your doctor can tell you which of these you might need.
-You can learn more about these tests in our detailed document Leukemia: Acute Lymphocytic.
+You can learn more about these tests in Leukemia: Acute Lymphocytic.

 A lumbar puncture (or spinal tap) is done to look for leukemia cells in the cerebrospinal fluid (CSF), which is the liquid around the brain and spinal cord.
 The doctor first numbs an area on your lower back over the spine (usually while you are curled up on your side).
 A small needle is then put through the skin and between the bones of the spine and into the area around the spinal cord.
 Then some of the liquid is taken out.
 The fluid is looked at to see if it has leukemia cells in it.
 A lumbar puncture can also be used to put drugs into the CSF to try to prevent or treat the spread of leukemia to the spinal cord and brain.